Some of my favorite people are becoming parents this year, so in celebration of all that new parents do, I am dedicating this post to them. Cheers!

 Swept the floor?
 Your household task is complete for today, Master of Efficiency!

 Step 9: Repeat Steps 1-8 tomorrow.
 If, in the meantime, you start freaking out thinking about how messy the house is (or whatever), just remind yourself that you will get to it eventually.
 And then focus on what you did do today: “Wow, a clean floor.
 How beautiful.
-Look, I can roll all over it on it without getting dirt in my hair.
+Look, I can roll all over it without getting dirt in my hair.
 And that book I read – Amazing!”

 When you get to a point where you are feeling relaxed again, you can add in 1-2 more tasks per day for a total of 5 tasks if doing so is still comfortable.